Milosz-cat/Film-Fiesta/README.md

-# Movie-App
+# Film Fiesta
-FilmFIesta is a film-themed project, the appearance and some functionalities have been created in the likeness of internet sites such as [IMDB](https://www.imdb.com/), [Filmweb](https://www.filmweb.pl/) or [Letterboxd](https://letterboxd.com/).
+FilmFIesta is a film-themed project, the aim of which was to expand knowledge on team web development with good practices such as containerization, scrapping and others.
+The appearance and some functionalities have been created in the likeness of internet sites such as [IMDB](https://www.imdb.com/), [Filmweb](https://www.filmweb.pl/) or [Letterboxd](https://letterboxd.com/).

 ## Features
 - data scraping with BeautifulSoup and Selenium